jedisct1/rust-jwt-simple/README.md

     with_issuer("Example issuer").with_subject("Example subject");
 ```

-But application-defined claims can also be defined.
+But application-defined claims can also be used.
 These simply have to be present in a serializable type (this requires the `serde` crate):

 ```rust
 #[derive(Serialize, Deserialize)]